By TONYA CARROLL

 MISS CHEROKEE 2010

-In closing, I would like to thank everyone who has helped me fulfill my duties the past few months.
-They include my family, friends, and the Royalty Board.
-I would also like to thank my co-workers and supervisor at Qualla Arts and Crafts for graciously allowing me time off to attend events.
+I want to thank everyone who has helped me fulfill my duties as Miss Cherokee 2010.
+My friends and family have been a great support.
+Also, I’d like to thank the Royalty Board and their families for volunteering their time.
+Finally, I want to thank my supervisor and co-workers at Qualla Arts and Crafts for allowing me time off to attend the events.